Martin Stein

-Martin Stein is a fictional character appearing in American comic books published by DC Comics.
+Martin Stein is a character appearing in American comic books published by DC Comics.
 He is commonly associated with, and sometimes is, the superhero Firestorm.
+Stein was originally portrayed as one half of Firestorm alongside Ronnie Raymond, acting as a mentor to Ronnie, and has also acted as Firestorm on his own.

 Stein has made several appearances in DC-related media.
 He is portrayed by Victor Garber in the Arrowverse and voiced by Stephen Tobolowsky in Justice League Action.

 Publication history

-He first appeared in Firestorm the Nuclear Man #1 (March 1978), and was created by Gerry Conway and Al Milgrom.
+Martin Stein first appeared in Firestorm the Nuclear Man #1 (March 1978), and was created by Gerry Conway and Al Milgrom.

+Stein was originally portrayed as one half of Firestorm alongside Ronnie Raymond, acting as a mentor to Ronnie.
+In the 1980s and 1990s, Stein acted as the sole Firestorm after learning that he was always intended to be Earth's Fire Elemental.
+In the 2006 series Infinite Crisis, Stein returned to Earth and began working with Jason Rusch, the second Firestorm.

+In the 2019 series Doomsday Clock, Firestorm's origin underwent a retcon, revealing that Martin Stein is the head of the Department of Metahuman Affairs and orchestrated the incident that transformed him and Ronnie Raymond into Firestorm in an effort to study and weaponize metahumans.